norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb-one-region.md

 # Disaster Recovery of Cosmos DB

 This guidance is suitable for you if you have one running environment.
-In later guidance, Cloud Foundry will be used as an example.
+In the guidance, Cloud Foundry will be used as an example.

 ## Steps for setting up disaster recovery